bassixt/Branch_prediction_whats_left/README.md

 firstly uncomment the right test file you want to run:
 test --> QEMU results
 tracex --> CBP-5 results
-This changes must be done to the file:
+These changes must be done to the file:
   * branch.c in the bimodal
   * common_var.h in the L_TAGE